prashant-singh-2001/gamified_tracker/API.md

 }
 ```

-`401` (`POST /auth/login` failures) and `400` (validation failures on `POST /level`) also use `ProblemDetail`.
+`401` (`POST /auth/login` failures) and `400` (validation failures) also use `ProblemDetail`.
+Validation `400`s carry every field violation joined into `detail`, e.g. `"Activity name is required; Start time is required"`.

+The `401` for a missing/expired/malformed bearer token and the `403` for a caller without the required role are written by Spring Security's filter chain rather than a controller advice; `ProblemDetailAuthenticationHandler` gives them `ProblemDetail` bodies too, so every error this API returns has one shape.
+Both still send `WWW-Authenticate: Bearer`.
+The `401` detail is intentionally generic (`"Authentication required or token is invalid"`) and never says *why* the token was rejected.

 Any route that fails to match at all (e.g. a typo'd path) still falls back to Spring's default whitelabel error body, since that never reaches application code.

 **Through the Gateway, downstream error bodies pass through byte-for-byte unchanged** — including the `instance` field, which still shows the *downstream* service's own path (e.g. `/level/999999`), not the Gateway's `/api/level/999999`.
 This is because routing is a real reverse proxy (Spring Cloud Gateway), not a hand-rolled wrapper that re-serializes responses.
 Verified: `GET /api/activity/does-not-exist` and `GET /api/level/999999` both return the exact same `ProblemDetail` body their respective service returns directly.